-The Residential Tenancies Bond Authority (the Authority) has presented its audited general purpose financial statements for the financial year ended 30 June 2018 in the following structure to provide users with information about the Authority's stewardship of resources entrusted to it.
+The Residential Tenancies Bond Authority (the Authority) has presented its audited general purpose financial statements for the financial year ended 30 June 2019 in the following structure to provide users with information about the Authority's stewardship of resources entrusted to it.

-Declara ation in financial statement 17
+Declara tion in financial statement 17

 Indeper ndent Auditor's Report 18

 Compre ehensive Operating Statement 20

 Balance e Sheet 21

 Cash F low Statement 22

 Statem ent of Changes in Equity 23

 Notes t o the financial statements 24

 1. About this report 24

-2. Funding delivery of services 25
+2. Funding delivery of our services 25

 3. Cost of delivering services 27

-4. Key assets available to support output delivery 29
+4. Key assets available to support output delivery

-5. Other Assets and Liabilities 31
+5. Other assets and liabilities

-6. Financing operations 34
+6. How we financed our operations

-7. Risk, Contingencies and Valuation Judgements 36
+7. Risk, contingencies and valuation judgements

-8. Other Disclosures 45
+8. Other disclosures 49